prarsena/db_work/getWeatherSnapshot/README.md

 # getWeatherSnapshot

-getWeatherSnapshot is a node.js application that uses `node-fetch` and `mongodb` to fetch current weather information from `openweathermap.org`.
+getWeatherSnapshot is a node.js application that uses `node-fetch` and `mongodb` to fetch and store current weather information from openweathermap.org.
 The application then writes the current weather information (a weather "snapshot") to a Mongo DB collection (db: `weatherDB`; collection: `weatherCollection`).

 # How to run the application